 I love thrillers, so when I read the description of The Girl on the Train by Paula Hawkins, I decided to purchase it as part of my Barnes & Noble Book Haul.

-The Girl on the Train is about a woman named Rachel who notices something unusual on her daily commute that changes her life as well as those lives around her.
-Based on the description of the book, I thought the story would only follow Rachel.
-Instead, the story follows the perspective of 3 women, Rachel, Megan, and Anna.
-I found it interesting that the story is told by days, and each chapter is a different woman’s perspective.
-The 3 women have different personalities, but none of them were rather likable as characters.
 Rachel is a lonely alcoholic, and I felt sorry for her when I learned about her past.
 I enjoyed reading her chapters the most, but Megan’s chapters were interesting because they were all flashbacks.
 I did not like Megan as a character though because she appears to have a perfect life with a loving husband, but she has secrets that made me lose respect for her.
 My least favorite character was Anna because based on first impressions I did not like her, so I did not care for her chapters.
 I only started to look forward to reading her chapters near the end of the book.
 By the end, I found Anna’s character more likable.
 I also did not expect the ending, but it was good.
 However, I wished the story wrapped up Anna and the minor characters better.
-Overall, I enjoyed reading the book even though it was a bit slow at times.
-I am also definitely looking forward to seeing the movie that is based on this book when it comes out in October.

 Thank you for sharing my post!